xamarin/KimonoDesigner/Readme.md

 Kimono Designer
 ============

-Kimono Designer allows a developer to graphically edit SkiaSharp based graphic objects that can can be converted to code and included in any cross-platform language and OS that SkiaSharp supports.
+Kimono Designer allows a developer to graphically edit SkiaSharp based graphic objects that can be converted to code and included in any cross-platform language and OS that SkiaSharp supports.

 ![](Images/Intro01.png)